AlineCoutinho/site/content/authors/admin/_index.md

 ---

-Welcome to my website!
+"""Welcome to my website!
 I am an economic sociologist, a research associate at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.

 **Research**

 My research lies at the intersection of economic sociology, organizational analysis, and inequality regimes.
-Currently, I conduct research on the benefits to human health associated low-carbon infrastructure policies, with a focus on identifying sustainable and inclusive solutions to decarbonize the economy, improve social and health outcomes, and increase economic performance.
+Currently, I conduct research on the benefits to human health associated low-carbon infrastructure projects, with a focus on identifying sustainable and inclusive solutions to decarbonize the economy, improve social and health outcomes, and increase economic performance.
 During my PhD, I investigated entrepreneurship building programs and the emergence of the economic category of ‘the entrepreneur’ in Brazil.
 I also have experience researching climate change governance in Canada and Australia, knowledge translation and mobilization, and political scandals.
 My work has been published in anglo and lusophone peer-reviewed journals.

 **Teaching**